willproj/changgeng.github.io/README.md

 **3.Test the site**
 * Type ```cd changgeng.github.io``` to step into local repository.
 Type ```bundle install``` to install all dependencies.
 Type ```bundle exec jekyll serve``` to start the server of the project.
 * Then you can go to ```localhost:4000/changgeng.github.io/``` to review the online resume.
-* You can easily to change the resume content by copy your own resume content into ```index.markdown```file in the local repository.
+* You can easily change the resume content by copying your own resume content into ```index.markdown```file in the local repository.
 Restart the server and it will show the new content that you change.

 **4. Update and maintainace with Github**
 * You can simply follow the **step 6** from the above topic **Host your own resume from scratch**.